The Final Buzzer: Your Retirement Starts Now

 The fix: Check 403bwise.org.
 Red or yellow light?
 Switch to green light vendor.
 Target fees under 0.25% for index funds.

 The disaster: Waiting until age 40 to start saving.
-Missing 15 years of compounding could hypothetically mean $300,000+ less at retirement, based on historical averages.
+Missing 15 years of compounding could hypothetically mean significantly less at retirement — often hundreds of thousands of dollars less, depending on contribution amount and market returns.

 The fix: Enroll in your first year of teaching.
 Even 3-5% is better than zero.
 Time is your biggest advantage.